Fifth England-India Test cancelled

 India were unable to field a team because they fear further cases spreading through their squad.

-A statement from the England and Wales Cricket Board said: "We send our sincere apologies to fans and partners for this news."
+The England and Wales Cricket Board said: "We send our sincere apologies to fans and partners for this news."

-It added: "We know will cause immense disappointment and inconvenience to many."
+"We know it will cause immense disappointment and inconvenience to many."

+The ECB statement initially said that India, who led the series 2-1, had forfeited the final Test and the series was drawn 2-2.
+The statement has since been amended to say: "India are regrettably unable to field a team."

 Head coach Ravi Shastri tested positive during India's fourth Test win, forcing bowling coach Bharat Arun, fielding coach Ramakrishnan Sridhar and physiotherapist Nitin Pate to isolate.